Gay men: Gender identity

 For trans and gender nonconforming gay and bisexual men, there are unique aspects of their identity which shape their experience within gay men's communities.
-In Canada, gay and bisexual trans men often use specific apps and websites, such as Grindr and Tinder, in order to find romantic and sexual partners.
+In Canada, gay and bisexual trans men often use specific apps and websites, such as Grindr and Tinder, to find romantic and sexual partners.
 Canadian trans men report that personal developments (such as gender transition) and socio-historical changes (like increasing trans male visibility and the rise of virtual dating applications) are producing rapidly changing sexual and romantic opportunities; In 2017, most gay Canadian trans men reported having satisfying sexual lives.
 In a 2009 interview with New York magazine, the writer Amos Mac, who identifies as queer, said, "I very much [identify] as a fag.
 I [am] drawn to the community of gay men, and that's how I embody myself.
 I'm attracted to guys who have a bit of flair to them.
 They don't have to be gay, but they can be queeny.
 I love an artistic queen."
 In his 2017 book, Trans Homo, Avi Ben-Zeev addresses the historical presence of trans gay men within the community, writing, "Elders, like Lou Sullivan, paved the way and have brought some visibility to the fact that trans men are, and have been, an integral part of gay male communities.
 Yet, we trans homos (and our lovers) are still mysterious creatures to many, even within these communities."
 In a 2004 collection of personal essays, one man wrote about his identity formation as a gay trans man, writing "I [never felt] that being gay, or [transgender] was unnatural.
 I've always felt that the people who never questioned their gender, sexuality, or fertility were the odd ones.
 If anyone needs an outsider's label, it's the ones who moralize against human sexuality, not the ones who accept it."